philipmw/eth-staking-on-aws/README.md

 * Execution client infra, if self-hosted option is chosen
 * I've yet to run a consensus client on mainnet, so I don't know how much storage is required for that.
+* Integration of validator client with CloudWatch metrics to get real-time data (and alarms) on attestations

 ## Architecture